henrikhorluck/tdt4140-washlists/README.md

 ## Testing

-To run the unittests in the backend run the following command in the `backend`-directory, if you have installed the
+To run the unittests in the backend run the following command in the `backend`-directory, after installing the
 dependencies:

 ```bash